linuxserver/pipeline-triggers/README.md

     ```
 4. Make sure it mounted properly `df -h`
 5. Note the UUID of the `sda1` partition via `sudo lsblk -f`
-6. This is the device specific part about figuring out how bootfs is mounted
+6. This is the device/distribution specific part about figuring out how bootfs is mounted
-    * On an Odroid, bootfs mounting is done via files under `/boot/media`.
+    * On an Odroid with debian, bootfs mounting is done via files under `/boot/media`.
 Edit the file `boot.ini` to change the UUID in `setenv bootargs` line to the new partition on the SSD.
 Keep in mind that this file may be overwritten during an update.
 Therefore you'll also need to edit the file `boot.ini.default` to enable and set the `setenv bootargs` line with the SSD partition's UUID.
-    * On a Pine64 with Armbian, the rootfs is defined in `/boot/boot.cmd`.
-This file gets overwritten during an update, however there is a user configurable file at `/boot/armbianEnv.txt` that overrides the values in `boot.cmd`.
-So you only need to edit the UUID in `armbianEnv.txt`'s `rootdev` line to match the SSD partition's UUID.
 7. Make sure the SSD partition is mounted on boot
     * Edit `/etc/fstab`
     * Comment out the line that mounts the SD card partition to `/`